Stain-Free vs. No-Stain — Western Blotting Mythbusting

 Additionally, conventional normalization methods typically use housekeeping proteins (HKPs) as loading controls.
 It is now known that using HKPs for normalization can be problematic.
 For one, target proteins are often in low abundance and cell lysates need to be loaded in large amounts to ensure detection.
 However, HKPs are generally highly expressed, so this can lead to oversaturation of the reference bands, exceeding their linear detection range (Bass et al. 2018).

 Furthermore, HKPs are utilized under the assumption that they have constant expression levels.
 However, their expression levels can in fact vary under different experimental conditions (Patterson et al. 2025).
-This can lead to downstream problems with data analysis.
+This can introduce complications for downstream data analysis.

 Overcoming Downstream Analysis Problems

-One way to overcome this is to use total protein normalization (TPN) — a method in which the total amount of protein in a sample is stained and used as the loading control.
-Total protein stains are unlikely to become oversaturated, as they are less sensitive than antibody-based detection.
-TPN, therefore, allows the assessment of all proteins in the lane within their linear dynamic range.
+The most appropriate way to overcome this is to use total protein normalization (TPN)—a method in which the entire protein content of a sample is stained and used as the loading control.
+As total protein stains are less prone to oversaturation than antibody-based detection of individual proteins, TPN allows the assessment of all proteins in the lane within their linear dynamic range.
+Importantly, it also minimizes bias introduced by condition-dependent changes in individual protein expression.

 The problem with TPN, however, is that the stains can hinder blot development and visualization in the later steps of the workflow.
 Therefore, a destaining procedure is often additionally required.